larryluo1212/flutter_inappwebview_fork/README.md

 * `hardwareAcceleration`: Boolean value to enable Hardware Acceleration in the WebView.
 * `supportMultipleWindows`: Sets whether the WebView whether supports multiple windows.
 * `regexToCancelSubFramesLoading`: Regular expression used by `shouldOverrideUrlLoading` event to cancel navigation for frames that are not the main frame.
 If the url request of a subframe matches the regular expression, then the request of that subframe is canceled.
+* `overScrollMode`: Sets the WebView's over-scroll mode.
+The default value is `AndroidOverScrollMode.OVER_SCROLL_IF_CONTENT_SCROLLS`.
+* `scrollBarStyle`: Specify the style of the scrollbars.
+The scrollbars can be overlaid or inset.
+The default value is `AndroidScrollBarStyle.SCROLLBARS_INSIDE_OVERLAY`.
+* `verticalScrollbarPosition`: Set the position of the vertical scroll bar.
+The default value is `AndroidVerticalScrollbarPosition.SCROLLBAR_POSITION_DEFAULT`.
+* `scrollBarDefaultDelayBeforeFade`: Defines the delay in milliseconds that a scrollbar waits before fade out.
+* `scrollbarFadingEnabled`: Define whether scrollbars will fade when the view is not scrolling.
+The default value is `true`.
+* `scrollBarFadeDuration`: Define the scrollbar fade duration in milliseconds.
+* `rendererPriorityPolicy`: Set the renderer priority policy for this WebView.

 ##### `InAppWebView` iOS-specific options